 Sam: You know what, guys?
 When I write something I sign my name. *pulls their calendar off their desk, turns it over, and writes on the back* You're fired.
 S. Seaborn.

-The part that always gets me comes towards the end of Noel, when Stanley tells Josh his diagnosis.
+- The part towards the end of "NoŽl", when Stanley tells Josh his diagnosis.

 Stanley: You have Post Traumatic Stress Disorder.

 Josh: Well... that doesn't really sound like something they let you have if you work for the president.

 Josh: Can we have it be something else?

 - Leo's speech to Josh in the penultimate scene.